tarakdavis/programming-language-classifier/README.md

 Testing your classifier

 The test/ directory contains code snippets.
 The file test.csv contains a list of the file names in the test directory and the language of each snippet.
 Use this set of snippets to test your classifier.

+To see my findings visit this link to the Jupyter Notebook: https://github.com/tarakdavis/programming-language-classifier/blob/master/polyglot.ipynb